Canadian Armour Passing Through Ortona

 19710261-2152

-A new exhibition honouring Fredericton’s role in the liberation of Italy, will open at the Fredericton Region Museum on August 8, 2024.
+A new exhibition honouring Fredericton’s role in the liberation of Italy, opened in the Fredericton Region Museum on August 8, 2024.

 “New Brunswick Goes to War: The Liberation of Italy” marks the 80th anniversary of the New Brunswick’s engagement in several intense and costly battles in Italy, including Ortona, the Liri Valley, and the Gothic Line.
 August 8 marks the 80th anniversary of the Breaking of the Gothic Line, which is historic because it was led and planned by the Canadian Corps: 1st Canadian Infantry Division, 5th Canadian Armoured Division, and the 1st Canadian Armoured Brigade – all of whom are represented by local individuals featured in “New Brunswick Goes to War: The Liberation of Italy”.
 In this new exhibition, we commemorate those—both at home and abroad—who answered Canada’s call to defeat Nazi Germany.